megayuchi/RadialController/README.md

 2. Visual Studio 2015 update 3 or later

+3. Windows SDK build 14393 or later

-3. For Desktop version, If you encounter link errors in ddraw.lib, install the Windows Driver Kit.
+4. For Desktop version, If you encounter link errors in ddraw.lib, install the Windows Driver Kit.

 ---